fredgrott/master_flutter_feature_driven_design/README.md

 Even though we do not use CRUD-SQL anymore we can still use the segregation of command and query to decouple both non-presentation and presentation layers and their elements.

-I specifically use the streamline package to implement CQRS.
+I specifically use the dart mediator package to implement CQRS.

 ## Background